samarthbillore121/learning-javaScript/README.md

 This uses, basic HTML, Css and JavaScript to design a Small Application of TO-DO list components which are useful for our day-to-day tasks.

+LLD :

+1. index.html file : HTML file, which defines the UI of the whole application.
+2. styles.css file : Defines all the css in one big file. ( Not very good for scaling, but get the job done for small projects )
+3. Modular code is mostly JS.
+Names are self explanatory.